How to Plant and Grow Juniper

 ‘Blue Pacific’

-Perfect for Zones 6-9, this low-growing plant stays under a foot tall and spreads out six or seven feet.
+Perfect for Zones 6 to 9, this low-growing plant stays under a foot tall and spreads out six or seven feet.

-J. conferta ‘Blue Pacific’ is available to ship to your home from Home Depot.
+J. conferta ‘Blue Pacific’ is available from Fast Growing Trees.

 Blue Point

-A close up square image of the foliage of Juniperus 'Blue Point' pictured on a soft focus background.
+A close up square image of Juniperus 'Blue Point' growing outside a large residence.

 ‘Blue Point’

-Use it as a focal point in the garden or for a living screen in Zones 3-9.
+Use it as a focal point in the garden or for a living screen in Zones 3 to 9.
 Sound right for your spot?

-Head to Home Depot to pick up one of your own.
+Head to Fast Growing Trees to pick up one of your own.

 Gold Cone